ethereum-optimism/Truffle-ERC20-Example/README.md

-# Getting Started with the Optimistic Ethereum: Simple ERC20 Token Truffle Tutorial
+# Getting Started with Optimistic Ethereum: Simple ERC20 Token Truffle Tutorial

 Hi there!
 Welcome to our Optimistic Ethereum ERC20 Truffle example!